 Take the Next Step:

-- For more ways to love your feline friend for less, please visit here.
+- Discover more ways to love your feline friend for less by visiting the Dollar Stretcher Library.

 - Stop overpaying for your pet's medications.
 See how much 1-800-PetMeds can help you save.

 - Want more pet savings?
 Visit our Pet Care for Pennies Pinterest board.

 - Could spending 5 minutes reading a newsletter twice a week save you time and money every day?
 Dollar Stretcher Tips readers think so.
 Subscribe and find out how many ideas stretch your day and your dollar!
 Subscribers get a copy of our ebook Little Luxuries: 130 Ways to Live Better...For Less for FREE.

 Share your thoughts about this article with the editor.